schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bones

-A speech-language pathologist spills at a electrical room.
+A speech-language pathologist spills at an electrical room.

 ## Compromising Accuracy

-A financial manager decides at a engine room.
+A financial manager decides at an engine room.

 ## Publicity